ananyakaushik20/Mutational_Signature/ReadME.md

 Mapping of TCGA variants by tumor type and signature exposure

-# STEPS
+# Steps

-i.
-Download TCGA data using TCGAbiolinks ii.
-Import TCGA samples into musicatk iii.
-Build mutational tables based on SBS96, DBS78 and IND83 schemas. iv.
+- i.
+Download TCGA data using TCGAbiolinks
+- ii.
+Import TCGA samples into musicatk
+- iii.
+Build mutational tables based on SBS96, DBS78 and IND83 schemas.
+- iv.
 Predict Sample Exposures using LDA
-v.
+- v.
 Embed using UMAP
-vi.
+- vi.
 Coloured by tumor types and signatures

 1. Data Types used: